YijunBao/TUnCaT/README.md

 However, if the experimental conditions are very different from our test datasets, using cross-validation to optimize alpha will potentially be more reliable.
 Because cross-validation requires multiple videos, we don't provide demo for cross-validation, but users can run through our paper reproduction code in the [paper reproduction repo](https://github.com/YijunBao/TUnCaT_paper_reproduction) to see how cross-validation can be done.
 Here, we will briefly introduce how to perform cross-validation, and use our ABO dataset as an example.
 The following folders will refer to the folder in the paper reproduction repo.

 (1) Find a dataset containing multiple videos with similar experimental conditions.
 The three major datasets in our paper, ABO, NAOMi, 1p, are all qualified.
 (2) Manually label ground truth transients using the MATLAB GUI in the folder `TemporalLabelingGUI` (We already provided the ground truth transients for the paper reproduction datasets).
 (3) Run TUnCaT with multiple alpha in `list_alpha` using `TUnCaT_multi_ABO.py`.
-For a new dataset, you can also start with `demo_TUnCaT.py`, and set `list_alpha` to [0.1, 0.2, 0.3, 0.5, 1, 2, 3, 5, 10].
+For a new dataset, you can also start with `demo_TUnCaT.py`, and set `list_alpha = [0.1, 0.2, 0.3, 0.5, 1, 2, 3, 5, 10]`.
 Make sure `multi_alpha = True`.
 (4) Calculate the F1 scores of all videos with different alpha using `evaluation/eval_ABO_ours.m`.
 (5) Find the optimal alpha for each cross-validation round using `evaluation/cross_validation.m`.
 You can load the file storing the calculated F1 scores, or run `cross_validation.m` immediately after `eval_ABO_ours.m` to avoid reloading the F1 scores.

 # Citation
-If you use any part of this software in your work, please cite Bao et al. 2021.
+If you use any part of this software in your work, please cite our paper:
+Bao, Y., E. Redington, A. Agarwal, and Y. Gong, Decontaminate traces from fluorescence calcium imaging videos using targeted nonnegative matrix factorization.
+Frontiers in Neuroscience (2021 (in press)).

 # Licensing and Copyright